 Then COVID happened and institutions went into crisis-mode.
-Academic leaders spent most of the last year focused on figuring out how to keep students both safe and engaged in learning and how to keep faculty, staff and administrators safe and supported.
+Academic leaders spent months figuring out how to keep students both safe and engaged in learning and how to keep faculty, staff and administrators safe and supported.

-Today academic leaders must continue to lead their institutions in pursuit of their academic missions but with an understanding that the economic fallout of the last year has resulted in a new financial reality at most institutions.
+Today academic leaders must continue to lead their institutions in pursuit of their academic missions but with an understanding that the economic fallout over the past two years has resulted in a new financial reality at many institutions.
 That new financial reality has likely already impacted the way budgets are created, resources are allocated, and decisions are made at your institution.